-I am honoured to be appointed to the role of Interim Guardian of the Qamɛs ʔəms Tala Settlement Trust.
+I am honoured to be appointed to the role of Guardian of the Qamɛs ʔəms Tala Settlement Trust.

 I am from the Tla’amin Nation, living and working in Victoria B.C. as a Chartered Professional Accountant, with the majority of my career spent with government and in public practice.

 In my spare time I enjoy reading and being outdoors, especially hiking with my rescue dog.

 I look forward to working with the Trustees, fulfilling my duties and responsibilities to the Trust, the Tla’amin Citizens and contributing to the economic growth of the Nation.

 My English name is Ann Paul and I am honoured to serve as one of the Trustees for the Qamɛs ʔəms tala Settlement Trust.
 I am from Tla’amin Nation and live on Nation lands.

 My interests include personal fitness, gardening, cooking, reading, paddling with my canoe family, enjoying our traditional songs, dances, practicing ʔayʔajuthəm, and learning how the language is written in orthography.